CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/WalkThrough.md

 ContentTweaker will generate the model jsons needed for it to function correctly.

 The other part for this will be the language file.
-ContentTweaker will have already generated the en_us.lang file you will need to a line that will look like `tile.contenttweaker.<block_name>=Block name` or in our case with the AntiIce it will be `tile.contenttweaker.anti_ice=Anti Ice`.
+ContentTweaker will have already generated the en_us.lang file you will need to a line that will look like `tile.contenttweaker.<block_name>.name=Block name` or in our case with the AntiIce it will be `tile.contenttweaker.anti_ice.name=Anti Ice`.
 With both lang and texture filed in, you should be able to load up the game and see your block which will have a model, texture, and name.